Feng-Hong/SHE/README.md

-# Latent Subpopulation Rebalancing
+# Scatter and HarmonizE (SHE)

-This is the source code of LSR (NeurIPS 2023 Submission) for review purposes only.
+This is the source code of SHE (ICLR 2024 Submission) for review purposes only.
 Please do not distribute.

 ## Environment